Name: David Blenkinsop

 Affiliations: Cheshire Hunt Saboteurs

-In December 1999 Blenkinsop launched a concerted campaign against Mr. Cass, the managing director of Huntingdon Life Sciences, in Cambridgeshire.
+In December 1999 Blenkinsop launched a concerted campaign against Brian Cass, the managing director of Huntingdon Life Sciences, in Cambridgeshire.
 It culminated in three individuals, including Blenkinsop, attacking Mr. Cass with staves and pickaxe handles.
 Blenkinsop was found guilty of unlawful wounding, after leaving a 7cm head wound during the cowardly attack, which Judge Neil McKittrick described as a wicked act against a defenceless man, and that it had nothing to do with legitimate protest:

 "The purpose of your enterprise was to cause hurt and injury to Mr Cass.
 It was made worse by the use of weapons and three people swinging clubs against a defenceless man."